shinokada/abi/README.md

-# trbf
+# abi

 ## Overview

-trbf stands for Transmit Brew Formula.
+abi stands for Automate Brew Install.
 It will:

 - create a Gist of your Homebrew formula or cask
 - install Homebrew formula or cask from a Gist